The author is a guitarist and bassist with over 35 years of experience as a musician.

 No matter where you stand as a musician, from newbie just starting out to veteran looking for boutique-quality gear, Yamaha has an instrument that will fit your needs.
 Only a handful of the manufacturers in this listing can say that.

 If you’re a fan of the Fender Jazz and Precision or Music Man styles you’ll probably see something you like in the Lakland lineup.
-Though they’re worth it they are a bit pricey, so for more than ten years now Lakland has been producing its Skyline series of more affordable basses.
-In the Skyline lineup you’ll see some of the same classic designs as their USA series.
+Though they’re worth the cost, they are a bit pricey, so for more than ten years now, Lakland has been producing its Skyline series of more affordable basses.
+In the Skyline lineup, you’ll see some of the same classic designs as their USA series.

 Spector is an American company that probably isn’t very well known even to guitar players, but holds an esteemed position in the minds of most bassists.
 Spectors are loved for their deep, warm, woody tone and beautiful finishes.
 Musicians in genres as diverse as metal and jazz rely on Spector for their sound.

 The NS is the classic Spector model, with roots going back several decades.
 They put out some other high-quality USA-made and Euro models as well.
 Spector basses can be a little expensive though, so they also feature a new budget-friendly model called the Performer that’s perfect for mid-level musicians.

 Peavey is a company that does just about everything well when it comes to musical equipment.
 They make some of the best high-gain guitar amps in the world, and produce loud, bulletproof, reliable bass amps and PA gear.
 They do bass guitars well too, and these days their offerings are aimed more at working-class and up-and-coming musicians.
 That’s good because that’s most of us!
 Check out the Millennium, Milestone, PDX, and Grind series, as well as their starter packs if you happen to be a newbie.
 Peavey gear is always tough, and always worth the asking price.